FrancesCoronel/personal-website-v3/site/content/adventures/2016-05-13-revolutionconf.md

 ---

+## RevolutionConf AKA yes, there's a HUGE tech scene in the 757 ⚓️

 ![RevolutionConf - Logo](//fvcproductions.files.wordpress.com/2015/11/revolutionconf.png?w=300)

-## AKA yes, there's a HUGE tech scene in the 757
+### AKA yes, there's a HUGE tech scene in the 757

 Back in November of last year, as we were driving to an [Hour of Code](//code.org/professional-development-workshops) professional development workshop all the way down in North Carolina, I was telling a buddy of mine - [Chris](//www.linkedin.com/in/thecbliss) - that even though I love **Norfolk** (where I was born and raised my whole life), I'm probably going to leave soon in order to explore places where supposedly the most innovative technologies are currently brewing (cough cough like [Silicon Valley](//www.siliconvalley.com/) specifically).